 The Best Lawyers In America ® Bankruptcy and Creditor Debtor Rights/Insolvency and Reorganization Law; Litigation - Bankruptcy (2023 Edition)

 North Carolina Super Lawyers (2008)

-Best Lawyers in America® Litigation-Bankruptcy (2012-2019) being recognized by her Greensboro-based colleagues and again by her colleagues in Winston-Salem
+Best Lawyers in America® Litigation-Bankruptcy (2012-2021) being recognized by her colleagues

 AV® Preeminent™ Rating, Martindale-Hubbell

 Represented a local Pop Warner football team in litigation regarding an opponent’s rule infraction.
 The resulting four-hour, packed courtroom hearing attended by numerous parents and players was one of the most interesting and fulfilling matters in her legal career.

 "Title Insurance and Real Estate Transactions: How it helps and why it is not a cure for every problem," (November 2015).
 Elizabeth M. Repetti and Joan M. Balderamos.

 Bankruptcy Information for Real Estate Practitioners: Basics to Emerging Trends.
 Attorneys Title Seminar (2012)

 The Bankruptcy Reform Act and the Medical Profession: How Will This Bill Affect Your Practice? : “Foreclosure: Recent Legislation,” 32nd Annual Bankruptcy Institute (NCBA 2009)(co-author)

 "Aligning Your Practice With the Bankruptcy Abuse Prevention and Consumer Protection Act of 2005," National Business Institute Seminar (2005)(co-author)